w3c/cogai/chunks-and-rules.md

 # the following rule is triggered when the facts module buffer holds the person chunk
 person {@module facts; friends ?friends}
-   => action {@module goal; @for ?friends; @from 1; @to 2}
+   => item {@module goal; @for ?friends; @from 1; @to 2}
 ```
-which will iterate over Suzy and Janet.
-An item chunk is generated to hold the value, e.g. the value *Suzy* is loaded into the goal buffer as the following chunk:
+which will iterate over Suzy and Janet, updating the module buffer using the given type, and setting properties for the item's value and its index, e.g.

 ```
-@item {value Suzy; index 1}
+item {value Suzy; index 1}
 ```

 You can then use *@do next* in an action to load the next item into the buffer.
 If the buffer holds the last item, then *last* will be defined with the value true.
+Action chunks should use either *@do* or *@for*, but both both.

 Use *@do push* to push a chunk derived from this action to the end of the current sequence.
 Likewise *@do pop* will pop the end of the current sequence to the buffer.
 Similarly *@do unshift* and *@do shift* for the start of the sequence.
 This uses the same terminology as for JavaScript arrays.